 - Tap View device information.

-- If there is an iOS or Shopify POS update that needs to be installed, then tap Update next to each one or tap Update all to install all software updates at the same time.
+- If there is an iOS or Shopify POS update that needs to be installed, then tap Download latest update.

 Activate automatic updates

 To make it easier to keep your software up to date, enable automatic updates.
 When this option is enabled, software updates are downloaded and installed automatically.